Skip to main content

 NB : In both cases, it is mandatory to declare your income : failing to declare your income, submitting your declaration late or submitting a false declaration will lead to penalties.

-If you are a tax resident in France, you must declare all your income in France, from both French and overseas sources.
+If you are a French “tax resident”, you must declare all your income in France, from both French and overseas sources.

 If you are a non tax resident in France, you must declare all your income only from French sources.